Truxnell/voltaicforge/content/post/2022/2022-12-31-DuckDNS-with-UDMPro/index.md

 I recently got a UDM Pro and have just managed to get DuckDNS working.

-There is many other suggestions on the internet, for using the webui with 'dyndns' and a variety of settings that should worke.
+There are many other suggestions on the internet, for using the webui with 'dyndns' and a variety of settings that should work.
 None did for me as of today, on UDM-Pro software version 1.11.0.

-UDM currently uses the software inadyn to provide its ddns capabilities - and it has more providers avaliable that what is exposed in the WebUI.
+UDM currently uses the software inadyn to provide its ddns capabilities—and it has more providers available that what is exposed in the WebUI.
 To get it working I edited the `inadyn.conf` manually via SSH.
 (Google `UDM SSH Setup` if you need to setup SSH access to your UDM)